 Las Vegas forensic facial reconstruction artist Matti James takes more than a professional interest in her work.
 Although she gives faces to skeletal remains, Matti needs to find their killers.
 This dangerous obsession teaches her killers don't want their victims identified.
-In addition, when Matti talks to the dead, sometimes they talk back.
+In addition, Matti learns that when she speaks to the dead, sometimes they talk back.

 THE MATTI JAMES MYSTERY SERIES

-Hired to forensically reconstruct faces for the remains of three WW II Allied soldiers in the UK, Matti is unaware of the politically charged nature of her assignment.
-These soldiers had been shot execution style and left in a shallow grave—not on mainland Europe but in Oxfordshire, England.
+Working in the UK to reconstruct the faces of three WWII Allied soldiers, Matti learns they had been shot execution style and left in a shallow grave, not on mainland Europe but in Oxfordshire.
 In more ways than one, Matti must learn who to trust.